ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/syllabus.md

 We will not accept any check-ins after lecture and credit for attendance will not be given retroactively.

+<h3>Lab Assignments</h3>

+Every week, there will be a mandatory 1 hour lab session.
+There will be a lab assignment that will be due at the end of every lab session.
+Attendance will be checked.
+You must attend the lab section you signed up for.

+You must score at least 50% (average) on the lab assignments of this course.
+If you average lower than 50% on the lab assignments, you will receive an F for the course, regardless of your overall average.

 ### Stepik Exercises (Textbook) (i.e. Reading Quizzes/RQs)

 To prepare you for these interactive class sections, there will be reading assignments and exercises to be completed before almost every class session.
 At the end of each week, there will be a Stepik Exercises, which will be due at 8:00 AM PT (Pacific Time) on Saturdays.